Tokyo Facts 東京基本情報

 The Tokyo Sky Tree is Tokyo's and Japan's tallest structure at 634 meters

-Tokyo has an average temperature of about 16.5 degrees Celsius, an average minimum temperature of about 13 degrees Celsius, and an average maximum temperature of about 20 degrees Celsius.
+Tokyo has an average temperature of about 16.5 degrees Celsius (62 degrees F), an average minimum temperature of about 13 degrees Celsius (55 degrees F), and an average maximum temperature of about 20 degrees Celsius (68 degrees F).
 Average humidity is about 60%.

-January is the coldest month in Tokyo with an average of 5 degrees Celsius and average humidity of 44%.
+January and February are the coldest months in Tokyo with an average of 5 degrees Celsius (41 degrees F) and average humidity of 44%.
 It is the sunniest month with an average of 55% sunshine hours.

-July is the hottest month in Tokyo with an average of about 26 degrees Celsius and average humidity of 74%.
+July is the hottest month in Tokyo with an average of about 26 degrees Celsius (79 degrees F) and average humidity of 74%.
 It is the cloudiest month, with an average of 13% sunshine hours.

-Tokyo's total rainfall in 2006 was 1,741 mm.
+Tokyo's total rainfall in 2013 was 1900.5 mm.
+September and October often form the wettest period, with April not far behind.
+February is usually the driest month.
 Tokyo has generally milder weather than the large cities of Nagoya and Osaka to the south.

 Tokyo experiences numerous earthquakes.
 Before the March 11 2011 Tohoku earthquake, 2005 was the year when Tokyo had had the most earthquakes of over 1 on the Richter scale, with 85 earthquakes.
 The Tohoku earthquake was an upper 5 on the Japan Meteorological Agency (JMA) scale and the aftershocks over the next two months were innumerable.
 The yearly average for earthquakes over 1 on the Richter scale in Tokyo is about 50.